IBM/appnav/docs/importcoll.md

 1. Inspect twas-apps resources.

-    Use the following commands to see your cell and its secret in the yaml format:
+    Use the following commands to see your collective and its secret in the yaml format:

     ```
     kubectl get liberty-collective existing-collective -o yaml
     kubectl get liberty-apps -o yaml
-    kubectl get secret prism-testcell1-secret -o yaml
+    kubectl get secret existing-collective-secret -o yaml
     ```

 ## Results